-A visiting PhD Fellowship will be awarded for a period of one to three months, providing accommodation and travel to and from Stockholm, but no salary or per diem.
-Applicants must be registered PhD students in theoretical physics or a related subject at a university in the Nordic or Baltic countries at the time of the fellowship visit to Nordita.
+A visiting PhD fellowship will be awarded for a period of up to three months, providing accommodation and travel to and from Stockholm, but no salary or per diem.

-Apply for the fellowship program by sending an e-mail to firstname.lastname@example.org, with the following information:
+An application for the PhD fellowship program must be sent by e-mail to e-mail to firstname.lastname@example.org, and should contain the following data:

 - your name and e-mail

-- start date and title (or subject) of your thesis
+- start date and topic of your PhD thesis

 - name and e-mail of your thesis advisor